dfreilich/summaries/CleanCode.md

 * Reading Code from Top to Bottom &rarr; Every function should be followed by those at the next level of abstraction.
 Each function should introduce the next, or close to it, and each function should remain at a consistent level of abstraction
 * Switch Statements &rarr; Try to ensure that `switch` statements are buried in low-level classes, and only used once, by polymorphism.
 Instead of having a number of functions that switch based on the type of `Employee`, have an abstract class `Employee` that will define some functions, and use an Factory to build Employees, based on the type you need.
 * Use Descriptive Names &rarr; Much like with everything else, use names to describe everything you do in a function. *You know you are working on clean code when each routine turns out to be pretty much what you expected.* A long descriptive name is better than a short enigmatic name.
 A long descriptive name is better than a long descriptive comment.
 Be consistent in your names.
 * Function Arguments &rarr; The ideal number of arguments for a function is zero.
 Next comes one, followed closely by two.
 Three arguments should be avoided where possible.
 More than three requires very special justification – and then shouldn't be used anyway.
 Arguments take conceptual power, and make testing hard (in order to test every combination of appropriate values).
+If there are more than 2 or 3 arguments, some of them should probably be wrapped into a class of their own.
 Output arguments are harder to understand than input arguments.
+  * One way of clarifying would be encoding it in the method name. `assertEquals` could then be `assertExpectedEqualsActual(expected, actual)`, which mitigates the problem of remembering the arguments.
 * Flag Arguments &rarr; Flag arguments are ugly.
 Passing a boolean into a function is a truly terribly practice.
 It immediately complicates the signature of the method, loudly proclaiming that this function does more than one thing.
+* Have No Side Effects &rarr; If your function does other hidden things, changing things that are devious, it is lying, and creates a temporal coupling.
+Make it say what it does, and if it does too many things, split it up.

 ## Chapter 4: Comments
 ## Chapter 5: Formatting
 ## Chapter 6: Objects and Data Structures